kodykoester/AV/README.md

 + [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-This autonomous vehicle project is a showcase of my capabilities in designing, developing, and deploying embedded systems.

 Despite being a solo endeavor, I've created organized, structured, well-documented, maintainable, and reusable code suitable for high-volume manufacturing applications.